austensen/geoclient/README.md

 ### Basic Usage

-There are 6 main location types that can be sed with *Geoclient*: Address, BBL (Borugh-Block-Lot), BIN (Building Identification Number), Blockface, Intersection, and Place ("well-known NYC place name").
+There are 6 main location types that can be set with *Geoclient*: Address, BBL (Borough-Block-Lot), BIN (Building Identification Number), Blockface, Intersection, and Place ("well-known NYC place name").
 All of these functions return the results of the *Geoclient* API call as a dataframe, with additional columns for the arguments provided to the function.

 ``` r
 geo_address(